hndoss/hndoss.github.io/_posts/2021/2021-03-05-how-to-deploy-to-aws-ecs-using-the-same-docker-tag-with-terraform.md

 ## TL;DR

 Even though Terraform's stateful nature is great in most cases there are certainly cases where adjustments are required.
-This is a workaround and they are other ways to do it, like running the command right after running Terraform and force the deployment directly from the pipeline but I prefer this way since it allows to use the same variables and resources properties already available in Terraform.
-Try it out and let me know if you find better ways to manage this situation.
+You can make use of the resources available in Terraform such as `null resource` and `local-exec` as a workaround and they are many other ways to accomplish it, like executing the command right after running Terraform and force the deployment directly from the pipeline.
+Try the local-exec approach and let me know if you find better ways to manage this situation.

 ---
 More links: